-The Company expenses sales commissions when incurred because the amortization period is one year or less, which are recorded within sales and marketing expenses.
+The Company expenses sales commissions when incurred because the amortization period is one year or less.
+These costs are recorded within sales and marketing expenses.

-The Company incurs certain other costs that are incurred regardless of whether a contract is obtained.
+The Company incurs certain other costs regardless of whether a contract is obtained.
 Such costs are primarily related to legal services and patient communications.
 These costs are expensed as incurred and recorded within general and administrative expenses.